Szybet/Yatchy/hardware/create-your-own/assembling.md

 to test, either in debugMain.cpp enable the motor option, or just later with buttons. (also solder the motor obviously)

+### Buttons
+Nothing to tell or to show here really.
+They require mcp23018, esp32c6 and charging circuit (as in, also, either soldered battery or 5V connected, so normal) (yes) to work.
+To test, well, you should know how to test buttons with a multimeter ;D

 ### Module
 <img width="487" height="433" alt="image" src="https://github.com/user-attachments/assets/c6d15f4c-371f-4bd3-b381-3af9cac78dfb" />